AgroFresh Solutions (NASDAQ:AGFS) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of AgroFresh Solutions (NASDAQ:AGFS) from a hold rating to a buy rating in a research note published on Wednesday, Zacks.com reports.
-The brokerage currently has $2.50 price target on the basic materials company’s stock.
+AgroFresh Solutions (NASDAQ:AGFS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Tuesday, Zacks.com reports.
+The firm currently has a $2.50 target price on the basic materials company’s stock.
+Zacks Investment Research‘s target price suggests a potential upside of 10.62% from the company’s previous close.

 According to Zacks, “AgroFresh Solutions, Inc. is engaged in providing data driven specialty chemical solutions.
 Its flagship product is the SmartFresh(TM) Quality System, a freshness protection technology proven to maintain firmness, texture and appearance of fruits during storage and transport.
 AgroFresh Solutions, Inc., formerly known as Boulevard Acquisition Corp., is headquartered in Collegeville, Pennsylvania. “

-Several large investors have recently modified their holdings of AGFS.
-UBS Group AG lifted its stake in shares of AgroFresh Solutions by 72.1% in the 1st quarter.
-UBS Group AG now owns 13,988 shares of the basic materials company’s stock worth $28,000 after purchasing an additional 5,860 shares during the period.
-Parametric Portfolio Associates LLC bought a new stake in AgroFresh Solutions during the 2nd quarter worth approximately $28,000.
-BNP Paribas Arbitrage SA raised its stake in AgroFresh Solutions by 56.9% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 16,664 shares of the basic materials company’s stock worth $33,000 after acquiring an additional 6,046 shares during the period.
-LMR Partners LLP bought a new stake in AgroFresh Solutions during the 2nd quarter worth approximately $34,000.
-Finally, Wexford Capital LP bought a new stake in AgroFresh Solutions during the 1st quarter worth approximately $35,000.
-Hedge funds and other institutional investors own 70.37% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Parametric Portfolio Associates LLC bought a new position in shares of AgroFresh Solutions during the second quarter valued at approximately $28,000.
+UBS Group AG increased its holdings in shares of AgroFresh Solutions by 72.1% during the 1st quarter.
+UBS Group AG now owns 13,988 shares of the basic materials company’s stock valued at $28,000 after purchasing an additional 5,860 shares in the last quarter.
+LMR Partners LLP acquired a new position in shares of AgroFresh Solutions during the 2nd quarter worth about $34,000.
+BNP Paribas Arbitrage SA grew its stake in AgroFresh Solutions by 56.9% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 16,664 shares of the basic materials company’s stock valued at $33,000 after acquiring an additional 6,046 shares in the last quarter.
+Finally, Wexford Capital LP acquired a new position in shares of AgroFresh Solutions during the 1st quarter valued at about $35,000.
+70.37% of the stock is owned by institutional investors.

 AgroFresh Solutions, Inc engages in the provision of food preservation and waste reduction solutions for fresh produce.
 Its products include SmartFreshTM, HarvistaTM, and FreshCloud.
 It operates through the AgroFresh Core and Tecnidex segments.
 The AgroFresh Core produces preservation and waste reduction solutions for growers and packers.